aws-samples/aws-refactoring-to-serverless/README.md

 * The 'after' example uses CDK
 * The documentation is in markdown
 * The examples might require some scaffolding, shich we don't include in the documentation.
 We currently copy the code into the documentation manually.
 In the future we might implement a build system that extracts relevant code snippets.
+* We aim to build running examples that include a test rig to show that the behavior before and after is identical.